cboling/OMCI-parser/README.md

    lists all IDs that have been defined, but the G.988 document only lists the ones that are valid for this specification.

  - Support parsing previous/future versions of the ITU G.988 document.
-This will reuire that a few classes be modified to parse appropriately for a given document.
+This will require that a few classes be modified to parse appropriately for a given document.
+For now, I would suggest using the augment feature.
+This is useful to pull in a few changes from the two existing G.988 admendments.

- - Support for parsing the AT&T OpenOMCI V3.0 specification if a .docx formatted document becomes available.
-If not, provide a hand-coded filter that can be applied against the appropriately parsed G.988 version to create appropriate output.